arena-sh/cli/README.md

 ## Platforms and Games
 Tested to be working on MacOSX, Linux and Windows/Cygwin.
 For Cygwin, make sure to install all three packages below.

-When a game is not found, user will be asked to download the official unified zip wherever available and "after installation notes" specific to the platform will be shown (for e.g. you need to install OpenAL-soft at Linux or place its dll files in Windows).
+When a game is not found, user will be asked to download the official unified zip wherever available and "after installation notes" specific to the platform will be shown (for e.g. you need to install OpenAL-soft on Linux or place its dll files on Windows).

 ### Supported Games